ayoubeddafali/k8s-playbook/README.md

 > ./main.sh

-It will create 3 Digital Ocean Droplets and run the playbooks.
+It will create 3 Digital Ocean Droplets and generate a hosts file for the playbooks.